janaagaard75/expo-and-typescript/README.md

 This is a [React Native](https://facebook.github.io/react-native/) demo app using the [Expo framework](https://expo.io) and written in [TypeScript](http://www.typescriptlang.org).

-This repo used to also contain a type definition file for Expo, but that work has been merged into the [`@types/expo`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/expo) package.
-The `expo` npm package now contains its own set of type definitions, so `@types/expo` is now ignore, and has been removed.
-There is currently a type check issue with the SVGs that I haven't figured out how to solve.
+This repo used to also contain a type definition file for Expo.
+That work was merged into the [`@types/expo`](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/expo) package. `@types/expo` is now deprecated in favor of definition types includes with the `expo` package.
+TypeScript FTW!

 ![Screen shot](https://github.com/janaagaard75/expo-and-typescript/raw/master/screen-shot.png)